MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

         HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\EdgeUpdate\Clients\{F3017226-FE2A-4295-8BDF-00C3A9A7E4C5}
         ```

-    *   Alternatively, run [GetAvailableCoreWebView2BrowserVersionString](/microsoft-edge/webview2/reference/win32/webview2-idl#getavailablecorewebview2browserversionstring) and evaluate whether the `versionInfo` is `NULL`.  `NULL` indicates that the Runtime isn't installed.
+    *   Alternatively, run [GetAvailableCoreWebView2BrowserVersionString](/microsoft-edge/webview2/reference/win32/webview2-idl#getavailablecorewebview2browserversionstring) and evaluate whether the `versionInfo` is `nullptr`.  `nullptr` indicates that the Runtime isn't installed.
+Note that the API will return version info for non-Stable Edge channels as well if installed, and non-Stable Edge channels can be used for WebView2.

 1. If the Runtime is not installed, in your app setup process, use the link (from the **Get the Link** button on the download page) to programmatically download the WebView2 Runtime Bootstrapper.

-1. Invoke the WebView2 Runtime Bootstrapper from an elevated process or command prompt by issuing the command `MicrosoftEdgeWebview2Setup.exe /silent /install`.
+1. Invoke the WebView2 Runtime Bootstrapper by issuing the command `MicrosoftEdgeWebview2Setup.exe /silent /install`.
+Note that running the commmand from an elevated process or command prompt will trigger a per-system install, otherwise a per-machine install will take place and may be automatically replaced by a per-system install if a per-system Edge Updater (which should come with a non-Canary Edge browser) is in place.

 The above workflow has several benefits:
 *   The Runtime is installed only when needed.